Emergence of Social Norms in Generative Agent Societies: Principles and Architecture: Principles and Architecture

 \subsubsection{Long-term Synthesis}

 Over time, as agents accumulate more qualified personal norms, they accept a broader range of standards of behavior, which could potentially limit their liberty.
-Morales et al.~\cite{morales2013automated,morales2015synthesising} suggested that for better agent liberty, it would be beneficial to synthesize norms into a compact and concise set of possibly more abstract ones.
-Inspired by this, we prompt each generative agent to start a synthesis within its personal norm database if the sum of the utility of its qualified personal norms exceeds a certain threshold.\footnote{One can, of course, change the condition for starting the synthesis.
-In general, the principle is that this synthesis takes effect only after agents have already accumulated plentiful personal norms.}
+Morales et al.~\shortcite{morales2013automated,morales2015synthesising} suggested that for better agent liberty, it would be beneficial to synthesize norms into a compact and concise set of possibly more abstract ones.
+Inspired by this, we prompt each generative agent to start a synthesis within its personal norm database if the sum of the utility of its qualified personal norms exceeds a certain threshold.

 This synthesis consists of three steps.
 First, the agent categorizes its qualified personal norms, and generates a theme for each category to justify the categorization; this can be represented by an LLM-based operation $\{ (\mathcal{Q}, k) \} \leftarrow \texttt{ClassifySpecificNorms}(\mathcal{P})$, where $\mathcal{Q}$ denotes a subset of qualified personal norms, and $k$ is the associated theme.
 Then, we prompt the agent to generate an abstract personal norm for each subset based on the principles of compactness and conciseness.
-We represent this operation by $n' \leftarrow \texttt{GenerateAbstractNo-}$ $\texttt{-rm}(\mathcal{Q}, k)$.
+We represent this operation by $ n' \leftarrow \texttt{GenerateAbstractNorm}(\mathcal{Q}, k)$.
 Note that the output of this operation includes the natural language description of the abstract personal norm $n'$ and its type, but it excludes its utility.
 Rather, the utility is determined by calculating the weighted average of the utilities associated with all personal norms within that subset.
 The weights used in this calculation are also part of the operation's output.
 Lastly, each generated abstract norm will be immediately evaluated through the sanity check mentioned in the last paragraph.
 If an abstract personal norm successfully passes the sanity check, then it will become qualified and all the personal norms within that subset will be deactivated ($s_{act}=\texttt{F},s_{val}=\texttt{T}$).